 Fuji, a World Heritage Site, rises between present-day Shizuoka and Yamanashi Prefectures.

-Japan’s tallest mountain has been revered since ancient times as the mountain where immortals dwell.
-This is because it is not only the highest mountain in Japan, but also boasts an overwhelmingly beautiful ridge line.
-Another reason is that Mt.
-Fuji was an awe-inspiring volcanic mountain of fire, with its plumes of smoke.
+Fuji, the tallest mountain in Japan, has been revered since ancient times as a mountain where the gods dwell.
+This is not only because it is the tallest mountain in Japan, but also because of its overwhelmingly beautiful ridges.
+On the other hand, it was also an awe-inspiring mountain of fire, with its plumes of smoke.

 As is well known, Mt.
-Fuji was a popular subject for Japanese paintings.
 Fuji has been a popular subject for Japanese paintings.
-However, even today, it is not just a part of nature, and the Japanese people’s view of nature and culture, in which they have found religion and artistry in a single mountain, has not waned.
-This article introduces the artists who depict Mt.
+Fuji has been a popular subject for Japanese paintings.
+However, even today, it is not just a part of nature, and it seems that the Japanese view of nature and culture has not diminished, as they have found religious and artistic value in a mountain.
+In this article, I will introduce some artists who draw Mt.

-Fuji has been painted repeatedly for a longer period of time than the one on the same motif.
-Nevertheless, the fact that I never get tired of it may be the result of the beautiful sacred mountain, which is the pride of Japanese painting, and the work of the artist.
+Fuji has been painted repeatedly for a long time.
+Fuji has been painted repeatedly for a long time.
+However, the fact that we never get tired of it is the work of the artist and the beautiful sacred mountain that is the pride of Japanese painting.